How can I find out when my court date is?

 Can I use a credit or debit card to pay my fine and/or court costs?

 Yes, when paying in person; telephone or online payment options are not available at this time.
 Photo identification is required.
+If fines and costs have been assessed on your case, you may also Pay by Web.
 Transaction fees apply.

 How do I find out how much restitution I owe?